ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

 * "Live" means that the replica is up to date at all times.
 Any changes in the source database will be reflected in the replica once they occur.

-* For additional functionality, such as filtration, two-way replication, and flexible connectivity, consider [Hub/Sink Replication](../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview).
+* For additional functionality, such as filtration and two-way replication, consider [Hub/Sink Replication](../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview).

 * External Replication task does _not_ create a backup of your data.
 See more in [Backup -vs- Replication](../../../../studio/database/tasks/backup-task#backup-task--vs--replication-task)